alvarosaurus/UML-ODM-to-OWL-XML/README.md

 A script that converts UML Ontology Definition Metamodel (ODM) files into XML Web Ontology Language (OWL) files.

 ## ODM Profile
 The file profiles/ODM.xmi contains a UML profile for ODM.
-Before you start modelling, you should load the profle in your UML editor.
+Before you start modelling, you should load the profile in your UML editor.

 e.g. in ArgoUML:
 * Launch ArgoUML and go to Edit -> Settings -> Profiles
-* Click on Add and specify your <path to ODM.xmi>/profiles directory.
+* Click on Add and specify your _path to ODM.xmi_/profiles directory.

 ODM.xmi provides the following stereotypes